-Upon request by the Business Entity, the Division may issue individual permits for demolition, construction of foundations, and construction of core and shell, or for individual phases of an overall project provided that construction documents for that portion of the building or structure being permitted have been submitted per Article 6.3 of these rules.
+Upon request by the Business Entity, the Division may issue individual permits for demolition, construction of foundations, and construction of core and shell, or for individual phases of an overall project provided that construction documents for that portion of the building or structure being permitted have been submitted per Article 7.3 of these rules.
 The holder of such permit for demolition or the construction of foundations or vertical construction may then proceed at the holder's own risk with building operation and without assurance that a permit for the entire structure will be granted.
 Issuance of this permit should not be considered all-inclusive and may not be considered as approval of any condition in violation of applicable codes.

-Deferred Design/Build Submittals/Shop Drawings
+Deferred Submittals

+Deferral of any submittal items shall have the approval of the Division.
+The registered design professional shall list the deferred submittals on the construction documents for review by the Division.

+Documents for deferred submittal shall be submitted to the registered design professional in charge, who shall review them and forward them to the Division with a notation indicating that the deferred submittal documents have been reviewed and found to be in general conformance with the building's design.
+The deferred submittal items shall not be installed until the deferred submittal documents have been approved by the Division.

-Deferred design/build (shop drawing) submittals for fire protection and life safety systems are permitted; however, construction documents must provide sufficient information to show compliance with Fire and Life Safety Code requirements and coordination between fire systems and other building systems (i.e., HVAC systems, security systems).
+Deferred design/build (shop drawing) submittals for fire protection and life safety systems are required to be approved by the Division.
+Construction documents must provide sufficient information to show compliance with Fire and Life Safety Code requirements and coordination between fire systems and other building systems (i.e., HVAC systems, security systems).

-Shop (Installation) drawings for fire protection and life safety systems shall be submitted to the Fire and Life Safety Code Official(s) for review and approval prior to beginning installation of the system.
+Deferred design/build (shop drawing) submittals for fire protection and life safety systems shall be submitted to the Fire and Life Safety Code Official(s) for review and approval prior to beginning installation of the system.

 Fire sprinkler and fire alarm shop drawings shall be submitted to the Fire and Life Safety Code Officials in accordance with the requirements of the adopted codes in the format as prescribed by the Division and the local fire department.